 School bullying was tougher than surgery, chemo or radiotherapy, and that crooked smile full of life, which was the result of beating a brain tumor.

 The bewilderment of being attacked by her classmates, the solitude to which the school condemned her, and the failure of an entire system that allows bullies to continue bullying, extinguished the light from her eyes.

 School bullying: a growing problem

-According to statistics from the NGO Save the Children, located in Spain, 9.3% of children confess to having suffered from this problem, while 6.9% say they’ve been a victim cyberbullying.
+According to statistics from the NGO Save the Children, located in Spain, 9.3% of children say they’ve suffered from this problem, while 6.9% say they’ve been a victim of cyberbullying.